 Government and industry research has shown that the use of excess and excessive speed is common.
-Therefore, if we were to disclose the enforcement thresholds of our cameras, this would result in some people changing their driving habits to drive at the higher speed of the 'tolerance', rather than the speed limit of the road, believing that the likelihood of them being recorded speeding and prosecuted was low.
-As a consequence, this is likely to increase the number of deaths and serious injuries that occur on the roads in our region.
+Therefore, if we were to disclose the enforcement thresholds of our cameras, this would result in some people changing their driving habits to drive at the higher speed of the 'tolerance' rather than the speed limit of the road, believing that the likelihood of them being recorded speeding and prosecuted was low.
+Very strong relationships have been established between speed and accident risk.
+Therefore, releasing information that would increase the speeds that drivers travel, is very likely to also increase the number of deaths and serious injuries that occur on the roads in our region.